wangziqi2013/wangziqi2013.github.io/_posts/2019-09-05-supporting-x86-64-addr-xlat-for-100s-of-gpu-lanes.markdown

    Page faults can be handled by the OS in the address space of the GPU driver without modifying the memory manegement part of the OS.

+**Lowlight:**

+1. This paper does not mention how the CR3 is obtained by the GPU.
+For example, on a context switch, the content of CR3 is overwritten, and GPU cannot perform address translation if it does not have a cached copy.

+2. The paper should mention that memory coalescing works slightly different for VA and PA.
+If the TLB is before the coalescer, then coalescer can use PA to perform coalescing, which can potentially be more optimized since it could reorder memory accesses to increase row buffer hit rate.
+If, however, the coalescer only sees VA, then there is no such knowledge to be leveraged and access to DRAM may be slightly slower.
+This effect can be trivial, though, because the OS tends to map consecutive virtual pages to consecutive physical frames.

 This paper explores the design choice of equipping GPUs with a memory manegement unit (MMU) in order for them to access